Compact SUV is rugged, spacious and well-equipped

-There is no doubt in our minds the Mitsubishi ASX’s cabin is every bit as well made and solidly durable as every other Mitsubishi SUV’s.
-However, like almost every other Mitsubishi SUV, the ASX’s interior is little drab due to the extensive use of black or dark coloured materials that makes it all a bit too funereal compared to some of the ASX’s rivals.
+There’s no doubt in our minds the Mitsubishi ASX’s cabin is every bit as well made and solidly durable as the firm’s other SUVs.
+However, the ASX’s interior is little drab due to the extensive use of black or dark coloured materials that makes it all a bit too funereal compared to some of the ASX’s rivals.

 The mix of materials also don’t help here as they lend a uniformly dull look to the interior that leaves you feeling a little let down the designers didn’t try harder.

-Still, comfort is good and the raised driving position imparts that all-important SUV commanding driving position.
-The seats are also very comfortable and supportive, which makes the ASX a good choice for anyone who notches up plenty of miles or just wants the best in terms of snug seats.
-Plenty of cabin space front and rear also impresses in the ASX.
+Still, comfort is good and the raised driving position imparts that all-important commanding SUV-style driving position.
+The seats are also very comfortable and supportive, which makes the ASX a good choice for anyone who notches up plenty of miles, while interior space is impressive for with a relatively small footprint such as this.

 What owners say about this car

 This was my first ever diesel, and it will be my last.
 Back to the dealer several times with DPF...
 Read owner review